Graduate Certificate in Autism Spectrum Disorders

-SED 528: Educational Methods for Students with Autism: This course is designed to assist educators in developing strategies and techniques to support students with Autism Spectrum Disorders in accessing the general education environment to the fullest extent possible.
+SED 528: Educational Methods for Students with Autism: This course is designed to help educators develop strategies and techniques to support students with Autism Spectrum Disorders in accessing the general education environment to the fullest extent possible.
 This introductory class is designed to familiarize participants with the complexity of the autism spectrum.
 3 credits.
-Summer Course
+Fall Course

 Graduate certificate program courses

-- SED 528 Educational Methods for Students with Autism (1st course, summer course offering)
+- SED 528 Educational Methods for Students with Autism (1st course, fall course offering)

-- SED 585 Communication for Students with Autism Spectrum Disorders (2nd course, fall course offering)
+- SED 556: Assessments for Students with Autism Spectrum Disorders (2nd course, winter course offering)

-For more information on the Graduate Certificate for Autism Spectrum Disorders, contact:
+For more information on the Graduate Certificate for Autism Spectrum Disorders, visit:

 Have questions about earning your Graduate Certificate in Autism Spectrum Disorders online with UMaine?
 Contact Amanda Cupps, UMaineOnline Advisor, at 207.581.5858 or email@example.com.